caseywdunn/breadboard_cpu/readme.md

 - `rom_control_original.bin` is the final control logic of the Ben Eater video series

-- `rom_controll.bin` is my modified control logic that multiplexes hlt and output pins to free up some control lines
+- `rom_control.bin` is my modified control logic that multiplexes hlt and output pins with a 74LS138 to free up some control lines

+- `rom_control_no138.bin` is a derivative of the above, but without multiplexing.
+Had some problems likely due to timing, so removed the 74LS138.